 The local name for this area is "Skärgården" — literally "garden of skerries," unforested rocks sticking up from the sea.
 That stone is granite, carved out and deposited by glaciers.
 The archipelago closer to Stockholm is rockier, with bigger islands and more trees.
-Farther out (such as on Sandhamn), the glaciers lingered longer, slowly grinding the granite into sand and creating smaller islands.
+Farther out (such as around Sandhamn), the glaciers lingered longer, slowly grinding the granite into sand and creating smaller islands.

-One of the joys of an archipelago trip is to grab a perch on the breezy sundeck with the Swedes as they enjoy their island wonderland.
+One of the joys of an archipelago boat trip is to grab a perch on the breezy sundeck with the Swedes as they enjoy their island wonderland.
 Even if your island isn't an official stop, ferries will dock on request...or to plop down the day's mail.

 Two major companies run public ferries from downtown Stockholm to the archipelago.
 Waxholmsbolaget's big ships depart across from Stockholm's Grand Hotel, at the stop called Stromkäjen.
-The smaller Cinderella Båtarna ships — generally faster, more comfortable, and a little pricier than their rivals' — leave from near Stockholm's Nybroplan.
+The smaller Cinderella Båtarna ships — generally faster, more comfortable, and a little pricier than their rival's — leave from near Stockholm's Nybroplan.
 Because the routes and schedules can be confusing, it's smart to review and confirm your plans in advance, ideally at a tourist information office.

 Your archipelago options are endless in this picturesque land-and-seascape.
 For a quick look, consider one of the many half- or full-day package boat trips from downtown Stockholm.
 For more flexibility, freedom, and a better dose of the local vacation scene, do it on your own.
 Overnighting on an island really lets you get away from it all and enjoy the island ambience.
-Don't struggle too hard with the "Which island?" decision, although nature-lovers might want to travel well beyond the island of Vaxholm, where the scenery gets more striking.
+Don't struggle too hard with the "which island?" decision, although nature lovers might want to travel well beyond the island of Vaxholm, where the scenery gets more striking.

-The self-proclaimed "gateway to the archipelago," Vaxholm is more developed and less charming than the other islands.
+The self-proclaimed gateway to the archipelago, Vaxholm is more developed and less charming than the other islands.
 Connected by bridge to Stockholm, it's practically a suburb.
 But it also has an illustrious history as the anchor of Stockholm's naval defense network.
 Its main attraction is its "new" fortress, dating from the mid-19th century, when an older castle was torn down and replaced with this imposing granite behemoth.

 The rustic, traffic-free isle of Grinda — half retreat, half resort — combines back-to-nature archipelago remoteness with easy proximity to Stockholm.
 The island is a tasteful gaggle of hotel buildings idyllically situated amid rustic charm — walking paths, beaches, trees, and slabs of glacier-carved granite sloping into the sea.

-The remote and lesser-known isle of Svartsö ("Black Island"), a short hop beyond Grinda, is the "Back Door" option of the bunch.
+The remote and lesser-known isle of Svartsö (Black Island), a short hop beyond Grinda, is the "Back Door" option of the bunch.
 Unlike Grinda, Svartsö is home to a real community; islanders have their own school and library — but only 80 year-round residents.
 While the island is less trampled than others (just one hotel and a great restaurant), it is reasonably well-served by ferries.
 It's perfect for those who want to slow down and immerse themselves in the great outdoors.